Scharon324/AdGuardHome/Readme.md

 I point my routers DNS servers to my AdGuard Home server as I want to ensure every device connects to it.

-NOTE: The 192.168.1.198 IP address below is the IP address of my Synology NAS, as I am using two DNS servers for redundancy.
-If you are only using your Raspberry Pi, you will only add the IP address of your Raspberry Pi. dns server configuration on router
-Conclusion – How to Install AdGuard Home on a Raspberry Pi

 This tutorial looked at how to install AdGuard Home on a Raspberry Pi.
 Installing AdGuard Home on a Raspberry Pi is incredibly easy and very powerful.
 Set it up and you’ll be able to easily block ads or other defined sites on your network.

 Thanks for reading the tutorial on how to install AdGuard Home on a Raspberry Pi.
-If you have any questions on how to install AdGuard Home on a Raspberry Pi, please leave them in the comments!